-In accordance with the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations with 2010 Amendments ("ASX Corporate Governance Principles and Recommendations"), Blackthorn Resources has made it a priority to adopt corporate governance practices which endorse corporate governance principles relevant to a company of Blackthorn Resources' nature and size.
+In accordance with the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations with 2010 Amendments ("ASX Corporate Governance Principles and Recommendations"), Blackthorn Resources has made it a priority to ensure that the corporate governance practices and principles adopted by the Company reflect a high standard of corporate governance.
 This Corporate Governance Statement summarises the main corporate governance practices that have been adopted by the Blackthorn Resources' Board.

 1. Board of Directors